GamesRedone/ZISS/README.md

 **...and you did *NOT* create a custom preset/profile...**

-I would recommend [resetting your MCM settings](https://github.com/GamesRedone/ZISS/blob/main/CustomizationGuide.md#Resetting-MCM-settings-and-switching-between-difficulty-presets) or reinstalling ZISS *(delete the specific folder where the modlist was installed)*.
+I would recommend you clear the `Overwrite` folder and [reset your MCM settings](https://github.com/GamesRedone/ZISS/blob/main/CustomizationGuide.md#Resetting-MCM-settings-and-switching-between-difficulty-presets), or reinstalling ZISS *(delete the specific folder where the modlist was installed)*.

 <br><br>